-A Plevin PPI claim focusses on a Supreme Court case ruling from 12th November 2014, and is centred around hidden commission.
+A Plevin PPI claim focuses on a Supreme Court case ruling from 12th November 2014, and is centred around hidden commission.
 Mrs Susan Plevin was sold a PPI policy to cover her secured loan from Paragon Personal Finance Ltd. Through careful reading of the small print, Mrs Levin discovered that an incredible 71.8% of the PPI premiums she had paid under the policy were in actual fact a hidden commission to the lender.
 Plevin and her legal team put to the court that this was unfair.

-The Supreme Court agreed, and stated that the sale of the PPI policy was unfair due to:
+The Supreme Court agreed and stated that the sale of the PPI policy was unfair due to:

 - Non-disclosure of the commission payment; and

 - The percentage of the PPI premium that was paid as commission.